WATCH LIVE | Wayne County (IA) 319.88 Acres | Oct. 10 at 10:00 AM (CT) | Details

 Mobile: 319.504.8182

-Mollie Aronowitz is a Peoples Company Senior Land Manager with over ten years of experience managing farm, pasture, CRP, and recreation land.
+Mollie Aronowitz is the Director of Sustainability and Land Manager at Peoples Company, with over a decade of experience managing farmland, pasture, CRP, and recreational properties.

 Education